messageformat/messageformat/packages/loader/README.md

 }
 ```

-If you’re using Webpack 4, you must include `type: 'javascript/auto'` in loader configuration to [properly parse JSON files](https://webpack.js.org/configuration/module/#rule-type).
+If you’re using Webpack 4, you must include `type: 'javascript/auto'` in the loader configuration to [properly parse JSON files](https://webpack.js.org/configuration/module/#rule-type).

+Uses [`yaml`](https://eemeli.org/yaml/) to parse input, which allows for full JSON & YAML support.
+As a side effect, also supports `#comments` in JSON files.

 The default option values are shown, and are not required.
 [See below](#options) for more information on them.
 As Webpack v1 does not support loader options, you should instead pass the options as query parameters in that environment; `locale` will accept a comma-delimited set of values.